Randomized Urn Models revisited using Stochastic Approximation: Application to urn models for multi-arm clinical trials

 At this stage, the proof follows the lines of that of Theorem~\ref{Thm2}: the computation of the covariance matrix $\widetilde{\Gamma}$ and the treatment of the remainder term uses the same tools as before.
-The three results of convergence rate follows from Theorem~\ref{ThmCLT} in the Appendix.
+The three results of convergence rate follow from Theorem~\ref{ThmCLT} in the Appendix (given the above rate obtained for the remainder term).
 The details are left to the reader.~ $\cqfd$

 {\bf Remark.} The asymptotic variances of $\widetilde{Y}_n$ and $\widetilde{N}_n$ in Theorem \ref{Thm3} are different from those in Theorem \ref{Thm2} because the differential matrices $Dh(\theta^*)$ and $D\widetilde{h}(\widetilde{\theta}^*)$ are not the same.